mfdj/ellah-field-notes/resolve-path-of-script/readme.md

   - or piped `echo "<bash code>" | bash`
 - **shell script** refers to shell code executed via a file; this includes
   - files passed as arguments to bash binary `bash path/to/file.sh`
-  - scripts (with the correct permissions) executed via a shebang
+  - scripts (with the correct permissions) executed via a shebang, including those found via a PATH lookup
-  - aka code that runs in it's own sub-process
+  - aka code that runs run in a Bash sub-process
 - **sourced script** refers to shell code sourced via a file; this is a special case that can happen in all the other contexts — i.e. `source path/to/file.sh` — and has a few quirks of it's own